sendgmale/FairPreprocessor/ReadMe.md

 <h1> FairPreprocessor </h1>

-This is a repository of work 'FairPreprocessor: Better Fairness via Addressing Imbalanced Data through Synthetic Data Generation and Mitigating Biased Label
+This repository is for work **'FairPreprocessor: Better Fairness via Addressing Imbalanced Data through Synthetic Data Generation and Mitigating Biased Label'**.

-We utilized nine publicly available datasets.
+FairPreprocessor is a preprocessing technique which addresses two causes of bias - 'imbalanced data' and 'biased labels'.
+We utilized nine popular publicly available datasets.
 All datasets are available in the **Dataset** folder, except below, which were excluded due to size limitations.

 They can be obtained from the below URLs.